IvanIsCoding/celq/CONTRIBUTING.md

 ## MSRV

-The Minimum Supported Rust Version (MSRV) of `celq` trys to align with the MSRV of Debian testing and FreeBSD ports.
+The Minimum Supported Rust Version (MSRV) of `celq` trys to align with the MSRV of Debian testing, FreeBSD ports, and OpenBSD.

 To see their current MSRV, search for:
 * [rustc in Debian Packages](https://packages.debian.org/search?keywords=rustc) and see the version listed for testing.
-* [lang/rust in FreeBSD ports](https://www.freshports.org/lang/rust) and see the version listed for quarterly releases for `amd64`
+* [lang/rust in FreeBSD ports](https://www.freshports.org/lang/rust) and see the version listed for quarterly releases for `amd64` and `aarch64`
+* [ports/lang/rust in OpenBSD ports](https://cvsweb.openbsd.org/ports/lang/rust/Makefile) and see the latest version with a `CVS Tags` of the format `OPENBSD_X_Y`

 We use the minimum version among the two.

 Notice that eventually that may lag behind the latest of rustc by a considerable margin.
-However, that guarantees that `celq` can be packaged by many Linux distributions and FreeBSD.
+However, that guarantees that `celq` can be packaged by many Linux distributions, FreeBSD, and OpenBSD.